[Focus] LGBTI protections still lacking in EU, conference hears

 LGBTI protections still lacking in EU, conference hears

-Rising populism, nationalism and xenophobia across Europe pose a considerable threat to LGBTI (lesbian, gay, bisexual, transexual and intersex) communities who continue to face hatred, discrimination and violence on an everyday basis, activists have warned.
+Rising populism, nationalism and xenophobia across Europe pose a considerable threat to LGBTI (lesbian, gay, bisexual, trans and intersex) communities who continue to face hatred, discrimination and violence on an everyday basis, activists have warned.

 "When news about marriage equality introduced in another country hits the headlines, the general public and politicians tend to think that the work for LGBTI people is done.
-But it's not", Evelyne Paradis, executive director of Ilga-Europe told EUobserver at the NGO's annual conference in Warsaw last week.
+But it's not", Evelyne Paradis, executive director of ILGA-Europe told EUobserver at the NGO's annual conference in Warsaw last week.

-The Ilga is the International Lesbian, Gay, Bisexual, Trans and Intersex Association, an umbrella group based in Geneva of more than 750 such organisations worldwide.
+ILGA-Europe - the European Region of the International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA) - is an international non-governmental umbrella organisation bringing together 490 NGOs from 45 European countries.

 Physical attacks, discrimination in education, employment, health care and access to goods and services, under-representation in public life - this is still a reality for the six percent of Europeans, around 30.5 million people, who identify as gay, lesbian, bisexual, trans or intersex, according to activists.